 All Delphi's funds utilize the same investment process.
 Based on each fund’s investment universe, ideas are generated through screening of different variables – with particular focus on individual companies.

-The Delphi portfolio manager team consists of four managers sitting together and sharing knowledge and ideas across the funds’ investment universes.
+Delphi's investment team work closely together and shares ideas across the funds' investment universes.
 There are no investment committees, and each lead manager has ultimate decision making authority for their own fund.

 The screening process

 Using screening tools such as Bloomberg and Vikingen, we examine a large number of graphs where the companies’ price charts are in focus.
 We are always searching for positive and long-term repricing opportunities.

 The trend screening helps us identifying companies which have delivered value over a period of time.
 The trends also reflect the dynamics in the economy, the financial markets and the companies’ earnings in a very good way.
 By utilizing trends we also reduce the risk of the managers' fundamental research being faulty, which is by far the largest source of poor returns for managers and investors alike.
 The odds for a company that has delivered solid results over the previous quarters or years to keep on delivering are far greater than the odds that a poor historical performer will suddenly improve.
 History shows that trends in economic indicators, interest rate levels, product lifecycles and company earnings cycles last longer than one usually thinks.
 This is what we try to take advantage of.